zhapparkulov/zhapparkulov/README.md

 ### Sälem 👋

-My name is Kazybek and I'm iOS Developer
+My name is Kazybek and I'm Mobile Developer